-For example, the grow tent I produce peppers in maintains a daytime temperature between 75-80°F. I definitely don’t want my house to be that hot, so a growing enclosure is a perfect option.
+Speaking of microclimates, the tent I grow peppers in maintains a daytime temperature range of 75-80°F. I definitely don’t want my house to be that hot.
+Being able to contain that climate is a huge benefit.

 Growing in enclosures helps contain any kind of disease that may develop, and helps prevent the spread of that disease to other plants or tents.

 You have total control over the light/dark cycle.
-A quality tent will have true blackout dark inside when the grow lights are off.
+A quality tent will have true blackout dark inside when the grow light is off.
 This is incredibly important for some plants.
-Plus, you and your pets won’t be getting pelted in the eyes with UV light every time you walk past the grow area.

 Important Grow Tent Features

 Knowing what makes a grow tent “good” will help you make a choice that fits your needs….and budget!
 If you’re new to plant camping, pay attention to these features.